WowDevs/jM2converter/README.md

 You may need to install Java : [Install Java](https://java.com/en/download/help/download_options.xml)
 And setup paths for your environment : [PATH and CLASSPATH](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html)

-Command line : `java -jar jm2converter.jar -in "Frog.m2" -out "FrogConverted.m2" <OPTIONS>`
+Command line : `java -jar jm2converter.jar -in "path/to/inputFolder/" -out "path/to/outputfolder/" <OPTIONS>`

+The "/" or "\" at the end of paths is important.
+New option is -f for whole folders.
+Only in oppahansi's version.

-Type `java -jar jm2converter.jar` to get a list of all converting options ;)
+Type `java -jar jm2converter.jar` to get a list of all converting options and two examples ;)

 * Beware, when you retroport a model, you always lose some data (the newer client features) and you won't be able to get them back if you up convert it back later.